jingz/try-lang/readings/ux.md

     - [1-4]{ Execution } <--> {Evaluatoin}[5-7]
     - this model lead to 4 principle design
         1. The state and the action alternatives should be visible.
-        2. There shoud be good conceptual model with a consistent system image.
+        2. There should be a good conceptual model with a consistent system image.
-        3. UI should includes good mappings that reveal the relationship btw stages.
+        3. UI should include good mappings that reveal the relationship btw stages.
-        4. User should receive continous feedback.
+        4. The user should receive continuous feedback.

 5. (1980) SSOA by Shneiderman
-    - SSOA = Systactic-Semantic object-action
+    - SSOA = Syntactic-Semantic object-action
     - a representation of the user's knowledge in long-term mem.
-    - syntacitc knowledge is varied, device dependent, easily forgotten, rote memorization
+    - syntactic knowledge is varied, device dependent, easily forgotten, rote memorization
-    - example which action erase a char ( delete, backspace, CTRL-H )
+    - an example which action erase a char ( delete, backspace, CTRL-H )
-    - semantic knowledge is store in long-term mem
+    - semantic knowledge storing in long-term mem
         - task concept
         - computer concept
-    - example of all knowledge in writing business letter using computer sw.
+    - an example of all knowledge in writing a business letter using computer software.
         - the user must have the high-level concept of writing (task action)
         - the letter (task object)
         - knowing the detail of save command (computer action and syntactic)
         - file ( computer object )
-        - user must know how to compose the sentence and recogize the mechanism for begining writing and ending a sentence (middle-level).
+        - the user must know how to compose the sentence and recognize the mechanism for beginning writing and ending a sentence (middle-level).
-        - user must know the spelling each word (low-level task)
+        - the user must know the spelling each word (low-level task)
         - knowing which key to press (syntactic)
         - comprehend the motion of the cursor (computer concept)